India's national security challenges becoming complex: Rajnath | Law-Order

 India's national security challenges becoming complex: Rajnath

-Noting that Indias national security challenges are increasing and becoming complex in view of the changing geopolitical situation globally, Defence Minister Rajnath Singh on Thursday strongly pitched for a strong, capable and completely self-reliant defense industry in the country.Singhs comments came amid growing concerns in India and elsewhere over the Taliban sweeping across Afghanistan this month, seizing control of Afghanistan following the collapse of the US-backed government.Today, the security scenario in the whole world is changing very fast.
+Indias national security challenges are becoming complex in view of rapidly changing geopolitical scenario globally and there is a need to create a capable and self-reliant defense industry besides a strong and modern military, Defence Minister Rajnath Singh said on Thursday.Singhs comments came amid growing concerns in India and elsewhere over the Taliban sweeping across Afghanistan this month, seizing control of almost all key Afghan towns and cities including Kabul following the withdrawal of the US forces.Today, the security scenario in the whole world is changing very fast.

 - Country: